JackSzwergold/Writing/memories/Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector.md

 ***

-*Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector (c) Copyright by Jack Szwergold; written November 4, 2015.
+*Bill the Damaged, Burnout, Acid Casualty, Mental Patient, Protector (c) Copyright by Jack Szwergold; written on November 4, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*